DigitalSilo/digitalsilodocs/README.md

 #### Silo, the processing component

 The Terraform script provisions the entire Digital Silo infrastructure just within a few minutes on Azure.
 Once the infrastructure is ready, a storage account to retain the developed grains' DLLs becomes available to the outside world.
-The infrastructure knows where to fetch and download the developed grains' DLLs from the storage and make them an integral part of the silo's infrastructure.
+The infrastructure knows where to fetch and download the developed grains' DLLs from the storage and turn them into an integral part of the silo's infrastructure.
 At this point, the grains are ready and fully engaged in executing the business logic after receiving their respective payloads via Gateway.

 Optionally a client application in C# or typescript may subscribe to the provisioned signalR Service instance to listen to grains' progress status.